-Relationship Counseling Denver
+Expert Relationship Counseling in Denver

-Support for Couples Who Want More Than Just Surface-Level Change
+Relationship Counseling in Denver, CO:Support for Couples Who Want More Than Just Surface-Level Change

-Relationships can bring so much joy, intimacy, and meaning—but they can also be one of the hardest parts of our lives.
+Relationships can bring so much joy, intimacy, and meaning, but they can also be one of the hardest parts of our lives.
 Maybe you and your partner are feeling more like roommates than lovers.
 Maybe you’re stuck in a cycle of tension and withdrawal.
 Or maybe you’ve hit a wall when it comes to intimacy or communication and don’t know how to move forward.

 Hi!
-I’m Marina
+I’m Marina!

 I’m a Relationship Counselor in Denver, Colorado (and an AASECT-Certified Sex Therapist)

-I am a Licensed Marriage and Family Therapist and AASECT-Certified Sex Therapist who specializes in helping couples create more meaningful emotional and sexual relationships.
+My name is Marina Stanton, and I am a Licensed Marriage and Family Therapist and AASECT-Certified Sex Therapist who specializes in helping couples create more meaningful emotional and sexual relationships.

 I bring a warm, directive, and nonjudgmental approach to therapy.
-I’m not the kind of therapist who just nods and lets you vent—I’ll gently challenge you, offer new perspectives, and guide you toward the deeper emotional work that helps relationships truly shift.
+I’m not the kind of therapist who just nods and lets you vent, I’ll gently challenge you, offer new perspectives, and guide you toward the deeper emotional work that helps relationships truly shift.

 A statue of a couple found in Denver